rsowell/cs-457-agile-iterations/docs/1-Iter-0--Getting-Started-a6c3.md

 ActionMap makes use of quite a bit of JavaScript.
 While you won't be writing much JS, we do need to make sure our system can complie and execute JavaScript.

-The Codio stack for this assignment comes with the following already installed, but if you're not using Codio, you will need to install these yourself:
+You will need to have the following installed:

 * nodejs (ideally, version 20 or higher)
   * `node` is a server-side JavaScript environment.